dbones/dbones.github.io/_posts/2020-01-05-retries-and-deadletters.md

 ## Topic Queues

-Each topic queue will be bound to the message topic that it is for as normal, additionally we
+Each topic queue will be bound to the message topic exchange, as normal, additionally we

 - bind it to the reply, using direct routing key
 - add the **x-dead-letter-routing-key** to the same name as the key (it is this which ensure that the message will be routed back to the same topic-queue).